 Photo of a triangle.

-Most things in the world are made up of shapes, both 2D and 3D.
+Most things in the world are made up of shapes, both two dimensional and three dimensional.
 Here are some of them.

 Attribution-Sharealike